wyrdnixx/KBZOZeit3/README.md

 go mod download
 ```

+3. Set up environment variables (optional - defaults will be used if not set)

-3. Make sure PostgreSQL is running on localhost:5432
+4. Make sure PostgreSQL is running

-4. Run the application:
+5. Run the application:
 ```bash
 go run main.go
 ```